yummiesfromscratch/yummiesfromscratch.github.io/_drafts/2015-05-01-mung-bean-pastry.md

 1. Cook in rice cooker (1 cup water outside) until you can easily break it with fingers.
 1. Add oil to pan, fry cooked mung bean with sugar.
 Stir until fluffy (~10 min)

-1. yopi: mix everything, let rest 25 min
+1. OuterSkin: mix everything, let rest 25 min
-1. yosu: mix everything
+1. InnerCrispySkin: mix everything

-1. Divide yopi (35g), yosu (20g) into small pieces
+1. Divide OuterSkin (36g), InnerCrispySkin (20g) into 11 small pieces for medium sized pastry or OuterSkin (20g), InnerCrispySkin (11g) into 20 smaller pieces for small sized pastry.
-1. Wrap yosu inside yopi.
+1. Wrap InnerCrispySkin inside OuterSkin.
 1. Roll out the dough into rectangular strip (doesn't need to be too long).
 1. Then roll it into a roll.
 1. With the closing flag facing upwards, roll out again into rectangular strip (as long as possible).
 Roll into a roll.
 1. Rest 15 min.

-1. Roll the dough out and wrap mung bean filling (~50g each).
+1. Roll the dough out and wrap mung bean filling (~50g each for medium sized pastry or ~25g for small sized pastry).
 1. Flatten a little bit and decorate with a red mark.

 1. Bake 350F for 25 min.